LacunaOmnibus/MontyLacuna/README.md

   Should be able to handle either a Police Station (SS) or a Sec Min (planet).

 ## TBD
-- At some point, I deleted bin/test_script.py.
-That needs to be there, as it's part of the getting_started docu.
-Find where it got deleted and restore it.
 - assign_spies tasks should be case insensitive at least, and really should have a translator set up.
     - Trying to assign guys currently on "mayhem training" to Idle (so I can